jjhelmus/nmrglue/doc/tutorial.rst

 ========    ======================================================
-car         Carrier frequency in Hz. complex     True for complex data, False for magnitude data. encoding    Why data is encoded, 'states', 'tppi', 'direct', etc. freq        True for frequency domain data, False for time domain. label       String descriping the axis name. obs         Observation frequency in MHz. size        Dimension size (R|I for highest axis, R+I for others) sw          Spectral width in Hz. time        True for time domain data, False got frequency domain.
+car         Carrier frequency in Hz. complex     True for complex data, False for magnitude data. encoding    How the data is encoded, 'states', 'tppi', etc. freq        True for frequency domain data, False for time domain. label       String descriping the axis name. obs         Observation frequency in MHz. size        Dimension size (R|I for last axis, R+I for others) sw          Spectral width in Hz. time        True for time domain data, False got frequency domain.
 ========    ======================================================

 For our 2D NMRPipe file these parameter for the indirect dimension are:

     >>> for k,v in udic[0].iteritems(): print k,v
     ...